 I’ve always thought that visiting Mexico during Dia de Los Muertos would be an incredible experience.
 Last year when I travelled to Puerto Vallarta I was surprised and delighted to find Day of the Dead themed art here, there and everywhere.
 I hadn’t expected to see any, as I thought it would only be a seasonal thing that would pop up in time for the holiday.
 I’m sure the year round displays of calacas and calaveras were meant to appeal to tourists like myself.
 Still, it was lovely, the things I saw were wonderfully made, and filled me with a sense of joy.

-Wandering through old downtown Puerto Vallarta we happened upon a beautiful boutique hotel and decided to explore inside.
+Wandering through old downtown Puerto Vallarta we happened upon a beautiful boutique hotel and decided to explore inside the Hotel Catedral.
 The front desk clerk told us that much of the look and artwork was inspired by Frida.
 You couldn’t help but notice the life-sized catrina and her skeletal dog which greeted visitors at the front door.
 Inside we discovered the walls were plastered with vibrant murals and bits of art hanging here and there, like these Day of the Dead themed plaques which hung in the lobby.

 |Photo credit: Tales of a Ranting Ginger|